flenniken/collections/docs/build.md

 nothing else.
 The static resources are checked in to this folder.
 The compiled resources are put here.

+The collection image files are not checked in.
+They are managed outside this project.
+The collection cjson files are checked in.

 ~~~
 (debian)~/collections $ tree dist